ajschumacher/mergic/README.rst

    mergic diff grouping_fixed.json grouping_new.json
    # {}  // (no changes)

 The JSON grouping format is very convenient for humans, but for tabular data a merge table is more useful.
-A merge table has one column with the original values from your data and one column with the new reduced keys.
+A merge table has one column with the original values from your data and one column with the new keys.
 These are named ``original`` and ``mergic`` in the output:

 .. code:: bash